Acknowledgement and thanks

 Made possible by the Simon Lee Foundation

 The Simon Lee Foundation Institute of Asian Contemporary Art (SLF ICAA) incubates and promotes inspirational, ground-breaking contemporary Asian art at AGWA.
-SLF ICAA will strengthen our connections to art, artists, and each other, deepen our understanding of the world and in doing so build an inspiring future together.
+SLF ICAA strengthens our connections to art, artists, and each other, deepens our understanding of the world, and in doing so, builds an inspiring future together.

 Creative Encounters: Art and Dementia at AGWA